Things I Hadn’t Tried In San Francisco

 My mom lived in the bay area from the time I was 9 until I was 29.
 Here’s what I’ve done there:

 I thought I’d done it all.
 Until Henry and I arrived with the girls two days ago in S.F.
-Here are the things I’d never gotten around to doing during my 20 years in and out of the bay area.
+Here are the things I hadn’t tried in San Francisco during my 20 years in and out of the bay area.

 Taking in the murals funded by the Public Works Commission during the Depression at Coit Tower.
 I love all the bright colors and the resignation: